curl/everything-curl/libcurl-drive-multi.md

 in the same single thread.
 The multi API is non-blocking so it can also make sense to use it for single transfers.

-The transfer is still set in an "easy" `CURL *` handle has described above, but with the multi interface you also need a multi `CURLM *` handle created and use that to drive all the individual transfers with:
+The transfer is still set in an "easy" `CURL *` handle as described [above](libcurl-easyhandle.md), but with the multi interface you also need a multi `CURLM *` handle created and use that to drive all the individual transfers with.
+The multi handle can "hold" one or many easy handles:

     CURLM *multi_handle = curl_multi_init();